lorenzo-querol/data-augmentation-with-Albumentations/README.md

 ```
 python augment.py --i test_images --numaug 10
 ```
-This example will augment the folder `test_images` 10 times with varying combinations of transformations found in `transforms.py`.
+This example will augment each image in the folder `test_images` 10 times with varying combinations of transformations found in `transforms.py`.

 ## Customization
 Users can alter the basic pipeline found in `transforms.py` to include more augmentations found in the library's [documentation](https://albumentations.ai/docs/).